 Sometimes, changing the themes will modify the Menu links and Widgets, so make sure you re-adjust the same.

-I personally prefer adding the Menu links in the top bar because it’s the position on the webpage where you can catch most eyeballs.
+I prefer adding the Menu links in the top bar because it’s the position on the webpage where you can catch most eyeballs.
 Even on the restoreBin, we have placed the Menu links in the header top bar.

 Follow the steps to add and place the Menu bar in WordPress Appearance settings: